chocolatey/choco-wiki/How-To-Host-Feed.md

 **Disadvantages:**
 * Speed of setup (can take longer than the rest).
 There are many moving parts to configure.
 * Requires Windows/IIS/SQL Server/SMTP (hopefully with the proper licenses on each of those).
+* Not well-documented and could require some diligence to get working.

 #### Package Gallery Setup
 Only approach this if you are a Windows Admin with significant experience in setting up SQL Server databases and IIS for ASP.NET MVC sites.
 We don't have resources to help support the setup, but we can point you to [NuGet Gallery Setup](https://github.com/NuGet/NuGetGallery/wiki/Hosting-the-NuGet-Gallery-Locally-in-IIS).